-A phobia is defined as the unrelenting fear of a situation, activity, or thing that causes one to want to avoid it.
+A phobia is defined as the persistent fear of a situation, activity, or thing that causes the sufferer to want to avoid it.
 The three types of phobias are social phobia (fear of public speaking, meeting new people, or other social situations), agoraphobia (fear of being outside), and specific phobias (fear of particular items or situations).

-Phobias are largely underreported, probably because many phobia sufferers find ways to avoid the situations of which they are phobic.
-Therefore, statistics that estimate how many people suffer from phobias vary widely.
-Phobias are not unusual.
-Women tend to be twice as likely to suffer from a phobia compared to men.
+Phobias are largely underreported, probably because many people with phobias find ways to avoid the situations that they fear.
+Therefore, statistics for how many people have phobias vary widely.
+Phobias are fairly common.
+Women are thought to be twice as likely to develop a phobia than men.

-Some of the most common phobias include fears of public speaking or other social situations (social phobia or social anxiety disorder), open spaces (agoraphobia), closed-in spaces (claustrophobia), clowns (coulrophobia), flying (aerophobia), blood, animals (zoophobia), commitment (commitment phobia), driving, spiders (arachnophobia), needles (aichmophobia), snakes (ophidiophobia), math, heights (acrophobia or altophobia), germs (mysophobia), and having dental work done (dentophobia).
-Fears of midgets, haunted houses, helmets, pickles, and feet are just a few unusual fears/phobias and may be considered weird or strange by some but can be just as debilitating as those phobias that are more common.
+Some of the most common phobias include fears of public speaking or other social situations (social phobia or social anxiety disorder), open spaces (agoraphobia), closed-in spaces (claustrophobia), the dark, clowns (coulrophobia), flying (aerophobia), blood, birds (ornithophobia) or all animals (zoophobia), commitment (gamophobia), driving (vehophobia), snow (chionophobia), spiders (arachnophobia) and bugs, needles (aichmophobia), snakes (ophidiophobia), death, math, heights (acrophobia or altophobia), bridges or tunnels, germs (mysophobia), and having dental work done (dentophobia).
+Fears of midgets, haunted houses, long words, helmets, pickles, feet, and phobias of holes are just a few unusual fears/phobias and may be considered weird or strange by some but can be just as debilitating as those phobias that are more common.
 Agoraphobia often coexists with panic disorder.

 Get tips on therapy and treatment.